-- Typically, UC Davis may match a competing salary offer from a comparable institution - but match by using off-scale salary, not by increasing step - Dean can authorize up to \$4,000 above college/school average offscale; VPAA approves if higher - Communicate with Dean right away if start-up estimate looks to be insufficient - Be creative- consider shared resources, department share, spreading investment over time - In the Tentative Offer Letter (TOL), never "promise" appointment or a particular rank or step!! - Rank and step cannot be negotiated - We have a formal approval process that takes time - The TOL should make it very clear that the offer is not yet final; templates are available from your dean's office.
+- If any top candidate is from another UC campus, you must consult with your dean's office before negotiating salary because there are policy considerations that apply - Typically, UC Davis may match a competing salary offer from a comparable institution - but match by using off-scale salary, not by increasing step - Dean can authorize up to \$4,000 above college/school average off-scale; VPAA approves if higher - Communicate with Dean right away if start-up estimate looks to be insufficient - Be creative- consider shared resources, department share, spreading investment over time - In the Tentative Offer Letter (TOL), never "promise" appointment or a particular rank or step!! - Rank and step cannot be negotiated - We have a formal approval process that takes time - The TOL should make it very clear that the offer is not yet final; templates are available from your dean's office.